Premature ventricular contraction: Diagnosis

 On electrocardiography (ECG or Holter) premature ventricular contractions have a specific appearance of the QRS complexes and T waves, which are different from normal readings.
 By definition, a PVC occurs earlier than the regular normally conducted beat.
 Subsequently, the time between the PVC and the next normal beat is longer as the result of a compensatory pause.
 PVCs can be distinguished from premature atrial contractions because the compensatory pause is longer following premature ventricular contractions, in addition to a difference in QRS appearance.

 In some people, PVCs occur in a predictable pattern.
 Two PVCs in a row are called doublets and three PVCs in a rows are triplets.
 Depending whether there are one, two, or three normal (sinus) beats between each PVC, the rhythm is called bigeminy, trigeminy, or quadrigeminy.
 If 3 or more consecutive PVCs occur in a row it may be called ventricular tachycardia.
 The precise shape of the QRS can give an indication as to where precisely in the heart muscle the abnormal electrical activity arises.
-If someone has PVCs that all have the same appearance, they are considered "monofocal", if PVC’s have different appearance, they are considerevole “multifocal”.
+If someone has PVCs that all have the same appearance, they are considered "monofocal", if PVC’s have different appearance, they are considered “multifocal”.